apache/spark/docs/sql-ref-syntax-aux-refresh-function.md

 ### Description

 `REFRESH FUNCTION` statement invalidates the cached entries, which include class name and resource location of the given function.
-The invalidated cache is populated right now.
+The invalidated cache is populated right away.
+Note that, refresh function only works for permanent function.
+Refresh native function or temporary function will cause exception.

 ### Syntax